sbrioux/My-Example-Repo/README.md

-# My-Example-Repo
+# My Example Repo
-This is just an example repo to assist me with how this works.
+This is just an example/sample repo on Github